12 Expert Solutions for Your Everyday Friendship Problems

 A friend breakup

 Flora most often hears from readers about breaking up with a friend.
 If you experience the nine clear signs that you’re in a toxic friendship, it may be time for you to do the same.
 That doesn’t mean it’s easy.
 “We don’t talk about the trauma of losing a friend,” Flora says.
 Losing a friend either to an argument, cross-country move, betrayal or other reason is painful enough.
 What makes grief worse is that you may not feel permission to mourn the loss in the same way you would separating from your partner.
 Flora gives this example: “Imagine someone telling their boss that they need to take a day off work because they had a falling out with a friend.
 Now, imagine what would happen if someone asked to take a personal day after a divorce.
 The boss will say sure.”
 Friend breakups can be just as traumatic as a romantic split or family estrangement, and it’s important to honor that pain.
 “Acknowledgement is big,” says Flora.
-“Acknowledge that friendship is beautiful and rewarding, and that its loss is significant.”
+“Acknowledge that friendship is beautiful and rewarding and that its loss is significant.”

 Missing someone a little too much

-If your problem is that you feel the friendhip is stuck in a rut, try shaking things up with one of these riveting conversation starters.
+If your problem is that you feel the friendship is stuck in a rut, try shaking things up with one of these riveting conversation starters.
 But breaking out of this “blah” pattern might take work.
 “Kick the friendship up a notch with new experiences,” Dr. Yager says.
 “You can try adding new people to the friendship.
 If you and your friend always go for coffee, ask one or more new friends to join you.
 If it’s two couples that always get together, try meeting your friend alone so you can bond in different ways.
 Go to the movies or take in a show.
 Take a cooking class together or start a book club.”

 Not feeling like a priority

 Remember that all relationships ebb and flow, Dr. Yager says.
 First, consider these nine ways that paranoia can ruin your relationships.
 Then, before jumping to conclusions, Dr. Yager suggests you avoid overreacting.
 “There can be work, family, romantic relationship, or even other friendship challenges that your friend is dealing with that have nothing to do with you,” she says.
 “Try to find out what’s going on in your friend’s life that might be causing her to pull away.
 If your friend is really not responding to you because of you or the friendship, see if you can figure out what’s bothering your friend.”
 Part of being genuine is being honest so get to the bottom of things after you figure out the root of the issue.
-If your friendship is put to the test, remember these tips for being a true friend.

 It is possible to make and keep lifelong friendships, but many friends do end up growing apart at some point.
 One classic example is when one friend moves on from a “partying stage” during emerging adulthood and no longer has much in common with a former drinking partner.
 Jay often sees clients who are navigating friendships that are no longer healthy for them.
 She says the friend who is moving forward can experience guilt and shame for leaving the other behind.
 The key, Jay explains, is letting friends play roles in your life.
 Don’t expect too much from any one friend.
 When you feel ready for a wild night out, call that friend up.
 “Let people be a certain puzzle piece rather than an entire puzzle,” Jay says.